felipesere/amboseli/src/pages/path2mastery/index.md

 ---
-title: "Path to Mastery App"
+title: Path to Mastery App
 date: 2018-05-15T21:48:33+01:00
-categories: []
 tags: [personal, idea]
-keywords: []
-coverImage: /images/p2m-title-image.jpg
+coverImage: ./p2m-title-image.jpg
-coverSize: partial
-coverMeta: out
-clearReading: true
-showSocial: false
-showTags: true
-showPagination: true
 ---

 Ever since I joined 8th Light 4 years ago as an apprentice, our apprenticeship has been changing.